abukhalil-LTUC-ASAC/201-reading-notes/HTML.md

 From the past posts in the [learning journal](https://abukhalil95.github.io/learning-journal/), its apparently clear how to link different files together.
 A `<link rel= "stylesheet" href="styles.css"/>` for our CSS, and a `<script src="js/add-content.js">` for our JS files.
 The only real part left is to add some content and make something happen.

-> Think like a computer and I guarantee you you'd find a way to do it, at at a small cost of your ~~sanity~~ brain power. -Yahya Abu Khalil
+> Think like a computer and I guarantee you you'd find a way to do it, at a small cost of your ~~sanity~~ brain power. -Yahya Abu Khalil